 test The minimum mortgage amount is €40,000

-test The maximum mortgage available is up to 90% of purchase price or the value of the property, whichever is lower
+test The maximum mortgage available is up to 90% of purchase price or the value of the property, whichever is lower.
+These limits may vary.

 test Buy to Let, negative equity mortgages and mortgages in arrears are excluded from these Loan to Value limits

 test The loan amount approved is not based on one fixed formula.
 Factors reflecting the individual repayment capacity of each application are individually assessed based on a combination of factors including qualifying income, net disposable income and existing commitments

 Icon expand How much could I borrow as a mortgage top up?